-\begin{lemma*}[Lemma~\ref{p:k2bound-main}, restated] Let $\Pol$ be countable.
-If \esc{} is run with $\delta\in(0,1)$, $\e_1,\e_2,\l>0$, and halts returning $K$, then $ \ks \le K $ for all optimal policies $\pi_{\ks}$ with probability at least $1-\delta$. \end{lemma*} \begin{proof} Note fist that $\rmm_{2^j}+2\e_j$ (line~\ref{s:rj}) is an empirical average of $m_j$ i.i.d.\ unbiased estimators of $\rewrm (\pi_{2^j})$.
+\lemmaKcountable* \begin{proof} Note fist that $\rmm_{2^j}+2\e_j$ (line~\ref{s:rj}) is an empirical average of $m_j$ i.i.d.\ unbiased estimators of $\rewrm (\pi_{2^j})$.
 Indeed, being $\accept(k, \bx)$ independent of the variables $(x_{k+1},x_{k+2},\l)$ by definition of duration and the conditional independence of the samples (recall the properties of samples in step~\ref{i:samples} of our online protocol, Section~\ref{s:setting}), for all tasks $n$ performed at line~\ref{s:rj} during iteration $j$ and all $i > \capf{2^j}$,

 Taking expectations to both sides proves the claim.
 Thus, Hoeffding's inequality implies

 for all $j\le j_0$.
 Similarly, for all $l>j_0$, $ \P \brb{ \sbar_{2^l} - \cosrm (\pi_{2^l}) > \capf{2^l} \, \e_l } \le \frac{\delta}{l(l+1)} $.
 Hence, the event